liam2/liam2/doc/usersguide/source/processes.rst

         variable_name: expression
         process_name2: action_expression
         process_name3:
-            predictor: variable_name
-            expr: expression
-        process_name4:
             - subprocess_31: expression
             - subprocess_32: expression

-In this example, there are four processes, of which the first three do not have sub-processes.
-The fourth process is a procedure which consists of two sub-processes.
+In this example, there are three processes, of which the first two do not have sub-processes.
+The third process is a procedure which consists of two sub-processes.
 If it is executed, subprocess_31 will be executed and then subprocess_32.